-In the Issues Paper, the commission raised the question whether DPO should report to the commission on broader information such as the access sought, provided, refused or the time it takes for negotiations.
+In the Issues Paper, the commission questioned whether DPO should report to the commission on broader information such as the access sought, provided, refused or the time it takes for negotiations.
 DPO has provided feedback that these additional reporting requirements would incur considerable expense in staff time and systems costs.
+155 For reasons explained in the Draft Report, the commission is not making any recommendations for these measures to be included in the regime.